 Rural Community Safety Volunteers

-Most of our volunteers are based in towns and cities, but there has recently been a campaign to recruit volunteers based in rural areas, particular those who would like to patrol the countryside and villages on horseback.
+Most of our volunteers are based in towns and cities, but there are also volunteers based in rural areas, some of whom patrol the countryside and villages on horseback.

-Josie Foster was one of the first Rural Community Safety Volunteers, together with her horse Phoenix she has spent the last year communicating with the public, giving advice and providing information to uniformed colleagues.
+Josie Foster was one of the first Rural Community Safety Volunteers, together with her horse Phoenix she volunteers her time communicating with the public, giving advice and providing information to uniformed colleagues.

 Anyone interested in becoming a volunteer should contact Joy Harvie, Humberside Police Community Safety Unit on 01482 220723 or alternatively e-mail Joy on firstname.lastname@example.org or visit www.humberside.police.uk